Every construction business exists because of 1 thing.

 Without getting too technical, the main thing you need to be ranked up there is for Google to approve of your page and consider you a better website than the competition.

-Of course there’s a million other things to it, but that’s all you really need to know because the easiest way you can rank higher for Local SEO is by hiring experts on freelance sites like Fiverr or Upwork.
+Of course, there are a million other things to it, but that’s all you really need to know because the easiest way you can rank higher for Local SEO is by hiring experts on freelance sites like Fiverr or Upwork.
 Just a quick search of “local SEO services” will give you a huge list of people itchy to help you for more than affordable prices.

 14. Invest in Lead Generation Services